 Protected Areas are areas of land or water that are formally protected by and gazetted in terms of the National Environmental Management: Protected Areas Act (NEMPAA) 57 of 2003.
 These areas are managed mainly for biodiversity conservation, allow for long term security of tenure and are recognized as such by the National Protected Areas Expansion Strategy, which seeks to expand Protected Areas in South Africa.
 The NEMPAA distinguishes between several categories of Protected Areas, namely special nature reserves, national parks, nature reserves, and protected environments.
-It also recognises World Heritage Sites declared in terms of the World Heritage Convention Act (49 of 1999); marine protected areas (MPAs) in terms of the Marine Living Resources Act (18 of 1998) and/or the NEMPAA; specially protected forest areas declared in terms of the National Forests Act (84 of 1998); and mountain catchment areas declared in terms of the Mountain Catchment Areas Act (63 of 1970).
+It also recognises World Heritage Sites declared in terms of the World Heritage Convention Act (49 of 1999); marine protected areas (MPAs) in terms of the Marine Living Resources Act (18 of 1998) and/or the NEMPAA; specially protected forest areas declared in terms of the National Forests Act (63 of 1970).
 Note that these can include privately-owned areas if they have been formally declared as National Parks, Nature Reserves or Protected Environments under NEMPAA.